juergenweb/FieldtypeOpeningHours/README.md

 of a company.
 Each day can have multiple times (max.
 5) or nothing at all (closed).

+## Requirements
+- ProcessWire 3.0.195 or newer
+- PHP 8.0 or newer

 ## Inputfield

 This module let you enter various times per day by using a special designed UI.
 You can add more times by clicking